mwstowe/ESPTimeCast/README.md

 - The display automatically alternates between **Clock** and **Temperature** modes (the duration for each is configurable).
 - In **Clock** mode, if NTP time is available, you'll see the current time plus a unique day-of-week icon.
 If NTP is not available, you'll see `no ntp`.
 - In **Temperature** mode, you'll see indoor and/or outdoor temperatures depending on what's available:
-  - If both are available, it shows both temperatures separated by a small block (e.g., "23º■18º")
+  - If both are available, it shows both temperatures separated by a short vertical line (e.g., "23º│18º")
   - If only indoor is available, it shows lowercase "i" followed by the temperature (e.g., "i 23ºC")
   - If only outdoor is available, it shows lowercase "o" followed by the temperature (e.g., "o 18ºC")
   - If neither is available but time is, it falls back to showing the clock